technomancy-nexus/technomancy/docs/game_rules.md

 ## 5. Game Structure

 1. Every card has a singular unique name
-1. Every card has an energy cost
+1. Every card has a cred cost
-    1. A card's 'energy cost' is the sum of all its kinds of energies that exist in its cost
+    1. A card's 'cred cost' is the sum of all its kinds of creds that exist in its cost
-1. There are five different kinds of energy
+1. There are five different kinds of cred, each issued by the respective megacorp
-    1. Serial
+    1. CORP1
-    1. Parallel
+    1. CORP2
-    1. Electrical
+    1. CORP3
-    1. Mechanical
+    1. CORP4
-    1. Technomagic
+    1. CORP5
 1. Agents have two properties: Damage and Health
-    1. An agent whose health is 0 dies and is put into the discard pile.
+    1. An agent whose health is 0 dies and is put into the discard pile
-    1. Whenever an agent is dealt damage they lose that much health.
+    1. Whenever an agent is dealt damage they lose that much health
+    1. An agents maximum health is the health as written on the card